assuntaDC/AdaptiveProducer/README.md

 # DynamicClientFramework
-# DynamicClientFramework is an ArtemisQueue client that dynamically adjust client transmission rate to avoid congestion, exploiting drop or aggregaion sample strategy.
+DynamicClientFramework is an ArtemisQueue client that dynamically adjusts sender transmission rate to avoid or reduce congestion, exploiting dropping or sample aggregation strategy.
+Default properties can be tuned by user to suit specific applications.
+Framework provides JMS or MQTT client connector and accepts Sample object only.